surajvijayan/open-dashboard/README.md

 ![image2](../master/docs/image2.png)
 # Installation
 Here are the quick steps to get going within minutes:
-<li>Clone git repository: git clone https://gist.github.com/109311bb0361f32d87a2.git open-dashboard under web server DOCUMENT ROOT
+1. Clone git repository: git clone https://gist.github.com/109311bb0361f32d87a2.git open-dashboard under web server DOCUMENT ROOT
-<li>Enable PHP support on your web server.
+2. Enable PHP support on your web server.
 PHP support is built-in for most linux distributions
-<li>Open-Dashboard uses PHP command line utility to generate few files.
+3. Open-Dashboard uses PHP command line utility to generate few files.
 Install php-cli for your OS.
 Refer: http://www.php-cli.com/ for more information
-<li>Edit open-dashboard/vars.inc file and set ROOT to point to open-dashboard directory
+4. Edit open-dashboard/vars.inc file and set ROOT to point to open-dashboard directory
+5. Ensure Internet access is enabled on your web server
+5. Start web server.
+Try accessing ROOT/dashboard/dashboard_sample.php from you browser
 # Configuration
 Open-Dashboard widgets are organized under different panes.
 Each pane has its own configuration file named: &lt;pane_name&gt;.inc.
 Widgets configuration in &lt;pane_name&gt;.inc is a PHP two dimentional array of widget structures.
 Each row maps to a row of widgets displayed by Open-Dashboard.
 Another configuration file: vars.inc is the master configuration file that has details on all panes.
 This ReadeMe refers to ROOT as the base location where Open-Dashboard is installed under web server.
 Master configuration file:vars.inc should reside under ROOT directory and all pane configuration files should reside under ROOT/dashboard directory.
 # Sample Master configuration file:vars.inc